Medium: Textiles

 Size: 30.5 x 29.5 cm

-The works were created in the temporal context of the events of October 7, 2023, and those that followed.
-They are part of the series Textile Pieces, which engages sensitively and intuitively with existential and societal questions.
+The work was created in the temporal context of the events of October 7, 2023, and those that followed.
+They are part of the series textile pieces, which engages sensitively and intuitively with existential and societal questions.

 Size: Variable